Remainder Theorem

 What is the Remainder Theorem?

-According to the remainder theorem, when a polynomial p(x) (whose degree is greater than or equal to 1) is divided by a linear polynomial q(x) whose zero is x = a, the remainder is given by r = p(a).
+The remainder theorem states that when a polynomial p(x) is divided by a linear polynomial (x - a), then the remainder is equal to p(a).
 The remainder theorem enables us to calculate the remainder of the division of any polynomial by a linear polynomial, without actually carrying out the steps of the long division.

 Note that the degree of the remainder polynomial is always 1 less than the degree of the divisor polynomial.
 Using this fact, when any polynomial is divided by a linear polynomial (whose degree is 1), the remainder must be a constant (whose degree is 0).